EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/biomass_regression/tutorial.rst

 ========================

 * After running the Regression Workflow, all outputs will appear in the Data Sources panel.
 * Close all opened Map/SpectralLibrary Windows.
-Open :file:`enmap_sonoma.bsq` as an RGB composite of your choice in Map #1.
+Open :file:`enmap_sonoma.tif` as an RGB composite of your choice in Map #1.
-* Open the :file:`agb_estimation.bsq` in a new Map View and link to the Map #1.
+* Open the :file:`agb_estimation.tif` in a new Map View and link to the Map #1.
 Use the Layer Properties to change the color ramp to white-green (Singleband pseudocolor).

 .. image:: img/ex_b_agb_tutorial_figure_4.png
    :width: 100%